OpenConext/OpenConext-user-lifecycle/docs/testing.md

 with the Symfony validation component).
 Controllers will not be covered by integration tests, however.
 The integration tests will be run as part of every CI build.

+Some integration tests rely on database interaction.
+These tests should be run with the `create-test-db` ant task.

 Tools: PHPUnit

 ## Security testing